billsensei/no_right_click/README.md

 A Moodle 5.1 `quizaccess` subplugin that adds a **client-side content-protection deterrent** to the Quiz activity.

+## This is Beta Code
+** Test in a sand boxed environment before deploying

 ## What this is

 When enabled on a quiz, the live attempt page (`mod/quiz/attempt.php`) will,